galaxyproject/tools-iuc/tools/microsatbed/README.md

 ## microsatellites to bed features

-A Galaxy tool for building some of the [NIH MARBL T2T assembly polishing](https://github.com/marbl/training) tools as Galaxy workflows.

  **Convert short repetitive sequences to bed features**

  Microsatellites are usually defined as repeated short DNA patterns in an unbroken sequence.